-I picked out a few of my favorite reward systems to show you.
+I picked out a few of my favorite reward systems examples to show you.
 Most of them are for elementary school.
 Click on the images to open them!

-You can also create your own achievement or reward certificates by using the Canva certificate maker.
+Create your own achievement or reward certificates by using the Canva certificate maker.
 Canva has many certificate templates available as well.
 You’ll be surprised how much your students value a simple (but beautiful) piece of paper!

 10 Reasonable rewards